 Sheldon National Wildlife Refuge provides opportunities for fishing.
 There are a few ponds and reservoirs stocked with rainbow trout.

-Big Springs and Catnip Reservoir are good place to catch rainbow and cutthroat trout.
+Big Springs and Catnip Reservoir are good places to catch rainbow and cutthroat trout.

-The Dufurrena complex which consists of nine ponds offer fishing for warm water fish such as largemouth bass, crappie, bluegill, and yellow perch.
+The Dufurrena complex which consists of nine ponds offers fishing for warm water fish such as largemouth bass, crappie, bluegill, and yellow perch.

-Fishing in the pond at the Virgin Valley Campground is allowed children under 12, adults over 65, and disabled people.
+Fishing in the pond at the Virgin Valley Campground is allowed for children under 12, adults over 65, and disabled people.
 A Nevada fishing license is required.
-Check current regulations for seasons, limits and other guidelines at Nevada Department of Wildlife.
+Check current regulations for seasons, limits, and other guidelines at the Nevada Department of Wildlife.

 Boats may be used on Big Springs, Catnip Reservoir, or Dufurrena Ponds.
 Electric motors are allowed.

 A limited number of tags are issued for seasonal (late summer and fall) hunting for mule deer, pronghorn, and bighorn sheep.
 Check at the Nevada Department of Wildlife

 The open terrain of the refuge provides a great opportunity for hiking but trails are not clearly defined.
 Hiking into remote areas provides better opportunities to spot wildlife and enjoy the beautiful scenery of the vast and rugged landscape.